Kurento/kurento/source/dev/dev_guide.rst

   - Change code in the current fork.
   - Synchronize the fork with a new release of forked library.

-- **Generate Debian packages**: To distribute KMS is necessary to generate Debian packages from KMS Fork and Main Repositories.
+- **Generate Debian packages**: To distribute KMS it is necessary to generate Debian packages from KMS Fork and Main Repositories.

 As you can see, there are a lot of possibilities.
 In the next sections we'll explain the best way to build KMS in these different contexts.